Get in touch

 mary anning statue

 It was hugely important to work with the community on this project.
-With local artist Darrell Waklam, that's exactly what we did.
-Many of the core details, like the ammonites on Mary's skirt and the fossils she walks on, all come from the school children who worked with us on this project.
-Engagement is key, especially as these children will be the custodians of Mary's status long after we are gone.
+With local artist Darrell Wakelam, that's exactly what we did.
+Many of the core details, like the ammonites on Mary's skirt and the fossils she walks on, all come from local school children who worked with us on this project.
+Engagement is key, especially as these children will be the custodians of Mary's statue long after we are gone.

 To the first sketched ideas From Denise.